 MHI set up an emergency task force immediately after the Great East Japan Earthquake.
 After the Advanced Station Safety Department (currently, the Advanced Plant Safety Department) was established in August 2011, the task force was transferred to this department and developed countermeasures against the blackout that occurred at the Fukushima Daiichi Nuclear Power Plant.
 The task force has been reflecting these countermeasures at PWR (Pressurized Water Reactor) power plants built by MHI in Japan.
+Additionally, MHI has been supporting power companies in advancing medium- to long-term measures to enhance safety and reliability, which includes the installation of specialized safety facilities.

-Furthermore, the new safety criteria that were developed by the Nuclear Regulation Authority (NRA: established in September 2012) went into effect in July 2013, and in August 2015, PWR power plants that have satisfied the new safety criteria resumed operations.
+Thanks in part to these efforts, PWR nuclear power plants that satisfied the new safety criteria, developed by the Nuclear Regulation Authority (NRA: established in September 2012) and implemented in July 2013, resumed operations in August 2015.
 Currently, safety inspections are underway at other PWR power plants geared toward restarting their operations and sequentially these plants have been restarting.
-In addition to these domestic PWR plants, we are also supporting the restart of BWR (Boiling Water Reactor) plants, which are different from what we manufacture, at the soonest date possible.
+We are also supporting the restart of BWR (Boiling Water Reactor) power plants by leveraging the knowledge gained from the PWR power-plant restart project.